The Best Alternatives to Substack

 Substack is a popular newsletter platform.
 But that doesn’t mean it’s the best.
 We’ve got suggestions for platforms that will help your brand grow to new heights.

-In recent years, Substack’s newsletter platform has become a lodestar for creators looking to keep their audience updated on their content.
+In recent years, Substack’s newsletter platform has become a lodestar for creators and entrepreneurs looking to keep their audience updated on their content.
 But many are finding it a struggle to actually grow their audience on the platform.